 Anyone ascending to the heights of these Alpine meadows is welcome to share in this elated feeling.
 In Salzburg, the pastures lie so closely together that, when walking the Almenweg im Pongau, once can see 120 unique pastures over a 350-kilometre route.
 On the Ameisenweg (literally the “ants’ path”) in Filzmoos, by contrast, it is through focussing on a detail that the beauty of the whole is appreciated, while the Naturerlebnisweg Bachlalm leads the walker through the diversity of the flora and fauna of the high mountains.

 Culinary delights such as ‘Buchteln’ (sweet bread with a jam filling), ‘Muas’ (a kind of pancake) or herb tea can be sampled on the Amoseralm.
 The taste of Alpine pasture butter on the fresh, home-baked bread served with it will transport you with pleasure.
 Rounding things off, the Haitzingeralm reveals how milk is made into cheese.
-Happy experiences all, and celebrated in Salzburg with much music and the festivals of the Almsommer-Festen.
-One particular highlight is the Sunday after St Jacob’s Day (25 July – Jacob being the patron saint of shepherds), when the “Hundstoa-Ranggeln” are staged: in a natural arena of green meadows high above the valley and beneath the Hundstein mountain, young lads engage in a wrestling contest – a tradition handed down from the Middle Ages.
+Happy experiences, and celebrated in Salzburg with much music and the festivals of the Almsommer-Feste.
+One particular highlight is the Sunday after St Jacob's Day (25 July – Jacob being the patron saint of shepherds), when the “Hundstoa-Ranggeln” are staged: in a natural arena of green meadows high above the valley and beneath the Hundstein mountain, young lads engage in a wrestling contest – a tradition handed down from the Middle Ages.
 The best wrestlers carry off the title of “Hagmoar” for the year.

-Vacation in Filzmoos
+On vacation in Filzmoos

 Accommodation in Filzmoos, events and tourist-related information.

-Vacation in Werfen
+On vacation in Werfen

 Accommodation in Werfen, events and tourist-related information.